CLOBAZAM by Novadoz Pharmaceuticals LLC / MSN LABORATORIES PRIVATE LIMITED CLOBAZAM tablet

 Risk Summary

-Clobazam is excreted in human milk.
-Postmarketing experience suggests that breastfed infants of mothers taking benzodiazepines, such as clobazam, may have effects of lethargy, somnolence and poor sucking.
-The effect of clobazam on milk production is unknown.
+Clobazam is excreted in human milk (see Data).
+There are reports of sedation, poor feeding and poor weight gain in infants exposed to benzodiazepines through breast milk.
+There are no data on the effects of clobazam on milk production.
 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for clobazam and any potential adverse effects on the breastfed infant from clobazam or from the underlying maternal condition.
-If exposing a breastfed infant to clobazam, observe for any potential adverse effects.

 Clinical Considerations

 Adverse reactions such as somnolence and difficulty feeding have been reported in infants during breastfeeding in postmarketing experience with clobazam.
-Monitor breastfed infants for possible sedation and poor sucking.
+Infants exposed to clobazam through breast milk should be monitored for sedation, poor feeding and poor weight gain.

 Data